 If a creditor gets a judgment against you, it can then place a lien on your property.
 The lien gives the creditor an interest in your property so that it can get paid for the debt you owe.
 If you sell the property, the creditor will be paid first before you receive any proceeds from the sale.
 And in some cases, the lien gives the creditor the right to force a sale of your property in order to get paid.

 Except in special circumstances, most creditors cannot place a lien on your property until they first get a judgment against you.
-(Learn about other ways that judgment creditors can collect.)

 The most common type of lien is on real estate.
 In most states, this is the only type of lien a judgment creditor may obtain.